2025 Updates

 We needed to use the FSR to handle unexpected, one-time costs during the pandemic, and it’s now below its minimum balance after being used to fund the 2024 deficit.
 We need to replenish the FSR so we’re prepared to handle other one-time pressures as they arise in the years ahead.

 Can you cancel some construction projects to reduce the tax increase in 2026?
-Would cancelling bike lanes help?

-• We are only paying for a fraction of the cost of capital construction projects in a given year because a lot of the unconstrained funding is from borrowing.
-Debt-funded capital projects like bike lanes, infrastructure rehabilitation, LRT and recreation centres affect taxpayers largely through the tax-supported debt we take on to deliver them, as well as the tax-supported costs to operate any new construction projects once they’re in service.
-These projects are paid for through debt financing over a long time (sometimes up to 35 years) so cancelling them wouldn't make a significant difference to the tax increase.
-For example, the $100 million for the Active Transportation Implementation Acceleration project (which includes bike lanes) breaks down to $3.0 million in debt servicing and $1.3 million for maintenance costs in 2025, which totals $4.3 million and is 0.1% of the $3.8 billion annual operating budget.
+• The City pays for many capital projects over time through borrowing.
+Debt-funded capital projects like infrastructure rehabilitation, LRT or recreation centres are paid for over a long time (sometimes up to 35 years), so the City is only paying for a fraction of its capital costs in a given year.
+For example, the $100 million budget for the Active Transportation Implementation Acceleration project (which includes bike lanes) breaks down to $3.0 million in debt servicing and $1.9 million for operating costs in 2026 or 0.1% of the $3.9 billion annual tax-supported operating budget.

 Why does it feel like my taxes are always going up?